justjim1220/MMM-MyVideoPlayer/README.md

 ## Other Info...
 ```
 can add as many videos as you like.
-the buttons are set up for 5 videos,
+the buttons are set up so that the videos must coincide with the buttons.
 may need to adjust the sizes of them - width of video player divided by number of buttons
-the videos must coincide with the buttons.
-videos must be named in single words or with the underscore "_" between the words.
-IE: "video_one"

 Hope you all like it!
 ```